 Estimated Hours of Sunshine per Day

-On average the month of March is affected by foggy conditions on 2 days.
+On average the month of September is affected by foggy conditions on less than 1 day.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES